 It is important for the Principal Investigator to consider what objectives and tasks the researcher will need to have achieved in their first year of employment at DCU.
 The competency guidelines can be used to identify the skills the researcher needs to demonstrate.

-The Principal Investigator in discussion with the researcher identifies the relevant professional and personal development needs of the researcher.
-Reference should be made to the competency guidelines together with Learning and Organisational Development's researcher development supports, as well as other relevant development opportunities (e.g. on the job training, specific technical training).
+The Principal Investigator, in discussion with the researcher, identifies the relevant professional and personal development needs of the researcher.
+Reference should be made to the competency guidelines together with Learning and Organisational Development's aligned courses and supports, as well as other relevant development opportunities (e.g. on the job training, specific technical training).

-Competencies will be used to guide development during the Performance Management Development Scheme.
+Competencies will be used to guide development during Performance Review and Development.
 Please refer to competency guidelines when conducting a performance management development review with a researcher.

-How can Competencies be used during the Performance Management Development Scheme?
+How can Competencies be used during the Performance Review and Development Scheme?

-When reflecting on their performance over the last year and completing the self assessment form researchers can use competencies to identify the skills they have been using to achieve their objectives and what skills they need to achieve their objectives and progress their career over the next year.
+When reflecting on their performance over the last year, and completing the self-assessment, Researchers can use competencies to identify the skills they have been using to achieve their objectives and what skills they need to achieve their objectives and progress their career over the next year.